jdavredbeard/jira-graph-viz/README.md

 ```
 Current Functionality:
 - page loads with nodes representing tickets from jira query and lines representing links between linked tickets within the query
+- subtasks of tickets within query are represented as links (see color coding of links below)
-- jira key labels are links to jira tickets
+- jira key labels (ex.
+EAQ-125)  are hyperlinks to actual jira tickets
-- clicking nodes will add/remove linked issues that are not contained in the jira query
+- clicking nodes will add/remove linked issues and subtasks that are not contained in the jira query
 - nodes are draggable
 - on mouseover, node color changes to orange
+- tickets within the original query have a black border
 - nodes are color coded by status:
 ```
 colors = {